smonto2/Website/content/authors/admin/_index.md

 I am currently a PhD Candidate in [Economics](http://economics.emory.edu/home/index.html) at [Emory University](http://www.emory.edu/home/index.html).
 After obtaining my undergraduate and master's degrees in Economics at [Universidad EAFIT](http://www.eafit.edu.co/) in Colombia, I came to Atlanta to continue my studies.
 My research work covers theoretical and applied econometrics, with a focus on Bayesian analysis.
 I have also been fortunate enough to have taught my own courses in economic principles and econometrics, furthering my passion for teaching.

-I am currently a job market candidate for 2020-21 and will be available for virtual interviews in both the EEA and AEA meetings.
+I will be joining the [Adam Smith Business School](https://www.gla.ac.uk/schools/business/) at the University of Glasgow as Lecturer in Econometrics starting September 2021.